-Teens in Early Recovery: Ten Common Triggers for Relapse
+Teens in Early Recovery: 10 Common Relapse Triggers

 Teens in early recovery are extremely vulnerable to relapse.
 It can be hard to understand why a teenager would work so hard to achieve sobriety only to fall back into drug use−but that’s the power of addiction.

 Studies suggest that between 50 percent and 90 percent of addicts relapse at least once in the first four years of sobriety, and most relapse many times.
 Triggers for relapse can be as mundane as hearing a certain song on the radio or as significant as hanging out with friends from the old drug crowd.

 Although relapse is considered normal and predictable, knowing the common triggers for relapse and having an action plan can help teens and their families guard against any slip-ups.
 Here are a few common relapse triggers to watch out for:

 1. Being in social situations or places where drugs are available

 Unless teens remain on guard, their thoughts will likely turn back to old behavior patterns when they are around the people or places associated with their past drug use.
 Old friends who still use drugs will use peer pressure, teasing and subtle manipulation to get a teen in early recovery to return to their “fun” old self.
 These friends may not be ready to confront their own drug use and will not respond positively to someone who questions their habit or forces them to take a look at their own behavior.

 Each adolescent has their own set of high-risk friends, places and situations that they must sacrifice for the sake of their sobriety.
 In drug rehab, teens can practice ways to cope with those triggers, make new friends who don’t use drugs and find sober activities they can enjoy.